r10a/music-speech-classifier/Readme.md

 2.2.1 Naive Bayes

 A simple Naive Bayes classifier.
-Accuracy is found to be92.37%.
+Accuracy is found to be 92.37%.
 The confusion matrix is as below -

 ```
 ()music speech
 music 136 9
 speech 13 131
 ```
-The accuracy after PCA is93.06% and is the only case where accuracy improved after PCA.
+The accuracy after PCA is 93.06% and is the only case where accuracy improved after PCA.

 2.2.2 Decision Tree